An iterative method for the solution of Laplace-like equations in high and very high space dimensions: Introduction

 which is, in a corresponding sense, the solution of a degenerate elliptic equation

 This equation replaces the original equation (\ref{eq1.1}).
 Its solution (\ref{eq1.6}) is approximated by the iterates arising from a polynomially accelerated version of the basic method

-The calculation of these iterates requires the solution of equations of the form (\ref{eq1.1}), that is, the calculation of integrals of the form (\ref{eq1.2}), now not over $\mathbb{R}^m$, but over the higher dimensional $\mathbb{R}^n$.
+starting from $U_0=0$.
+The calculation of the iterates requires the solution of equations of the form (\ref{eq1.1}), that is, the calculation of integrals of the form (\ref{eq1.2}), now over the higher dimensional $\mathbb{R}^n$.
 The symbol $\|T^t\omega\|^2$ of the operator $\L$ is a homogeneous second-order polynomial in $\omega$.
 For separable right-hand sides $F$ as above, the calculation of these integrals thus reduces to the calculation of products of lower, in the extreme case one-dimensional integrals.

-The reason for the usually astonishingly good approximation properties of these iterates is the directional behavior of the term $\|T^t\omega\|^2$, more precisely the fact that the euclidean norm of the vectors $T^t\eta\in\mathbb{R}^m$ for vectors $\eta$ on the unit sphere $S^{n-1}$ of the $\mathbb{R}^n$ takes an almost constant value outside a very small set whose size decreases rapidly with increasing dimensions, a typical concentration of measure effect.
+The reason for the usually astonishingly fast convergence of this iteration is the directional behavior of the term $\|T^t\omega\|^2$.
+The higher the dimension $m$, the lower the probability that the values $\|T^t\eta\|^2$ for $\eta$ on the unit sphere $S^{n-1}$ of the $\mathbb{R}^n$ deviate much from their mean, a typical concentration of measure effect.
 To capture this phenomenon quantitatively, we introduce the probability measure

 on the Borel subsets $M$ of the $\mathbb{R}^n$, where $\nu_n$ is the volume of the unit ball and $n\nu_n$ thus is the area of the unit sphere.
 If $M$ is a subset of the unit sphere, $\P(M)$ is equal to the ratio of the area of M to the area of the unit sphere.
 If $M$ is a sector, that is, if $M$ contains with a vector $\omega$ also its scalar multiples, $\P(M)$ measures the opening angle of $M$.
+The quantity on which all our analysis is based is the angular distribution

-In the following we assume that the mean value of the expression $\|T^t\eta\|^2$ over the unit sphere, or in other words its expected value with respect to the given probability measure, takes the value one.
+of the values $\|T^t\omega\|^2$.
+We assume that its expected value, the mean value of the expression $\|T^t\eta\|^2$ over the unit sphere, is one.
 This is only a matter of the scaling of the variables in the higher dimensional space and does not represent a restriction.
-The decisive quantity is the variance of the expression $\|T^t\eta\|^2$, considered as a random variable on the unit sphere.
-Since the values $\|T^t\eta\|^2$ are, except for rather extreme cases, approximately normally distributed in higher dimensions, the knowledge of the variance makes it possible to capture the distribution of these values sufficiently well.
-The concentration of measure effect is reflected in the fact that the variances almost always tend to zero as the dimensions increase.
+Apart from extreme cases, the distribution (\ref{eq1.10}) approaches a normal distribution with increasing dimensions.
+The concentration of measure effect is reflected in the fact that the variance of the distribution decreases and tends, under rather general circumstances, to zero as the dimensions increase.

 For a given $\rho<1$, let $S$ be the sector that consists of the points $\omega$ for which the expression $\|T^t\omega\|^2$ differs from $\|\omega\|^2$ by $\rho\|\omega\|^2$ or less.
 If the Fourier transform of the right-hand side of the equation (\ref{eq1.7}) vanishes at all $\omega$ outside this set, the same holds for the Fourier transform of its solution (\ref{eq1.6}) and the Fourier transforms of the iterates $U_k$.
 Under this condition, the iteration error decreases at least like